-Regardless of whether total length and width of the SSCE are non-fixed or fixed, and rotation angle adopted, if the number of CCD cameras increases, noise resistance

-- capability of the SSCE improves, even under the condition with high noise interference.
-For instance, with noise variance of 2500 (Tables 1 and 2), relative error decreased from 11.84% to 1.11% and from 11.47% to 0.67%, at 9x9 in Table 1, 15x15 in Table 2, respectively depending on the arrangement of CCD cameras. - 2) A dragonfly, which hunts during flight, has approximately 30000 ommatidia in each eye, whereas butterflies and moths, which do not hunt during flight, have only 12000-17000 ommatidia [12].
+- Regardless of whether total length and width of the SSCE are non-fixed or fixed, and rotation angle adopted, if the number of CCD cameras increases, noise resistance capability of the SSCE improves, even under the condition with high noise interference.
+For instance, with noise variance of 2500 (Tables 1 and 2), relative error decreased from 11.84% to 1.11% and from 15.17% to 0.92%, at 9x9 in Table1, 15x15 in Table 2, respectively depending on the arrangement of CCD cameras. - 2) A dragonfly, which hunts during flight, has approximately 30000 ommatidia in each eye, whereas butterflies and moths, which do not hunt during flight, have only 12000-17000 ommatidia [12].
 The obvious difference between these insects is the amount of ommatidia.
 Based on experimental results (Table 1), when the number of ommatidium in an insect increases, response to moving objects improves.
-In other words, as number of ommatidium an insect have increased, its ability to detect prey increases. - Romarous insects have a forward- or upward-pointing regions of high acuity, related either to the capture of prey, or to the pursuit of females by flying males.
+In other words, as number of ommatidium an insect have increased, its ability to detect prey increases. - 3) Numerous insects have a forward- or upward-pointing regions of high acuity, related either to the capture of prey, or to the pursuit of females by flying males.
 Although both sexes have specialized predation behaviors, it is only the male that has the acute zone indicative of its role in sexual pursuit.
 Acute zones vary considerably.
 In describing acute zones it is useful to indicate how densely an ommatidial array samples different regions in the surrounding environment [19].
 Our experimental results exactly respond to this situation.
-When CCD camera density increases, the detection accuracy of compound-like eye improves (Tables 2 and 3).
-Consequently, the compound-like eye is able to provide a very accurate detection capability in 3D ego-motion.
+When CCD camera density increases, the detection accuracy of compound-like eye is able to provide a very accurate detection capability in 3D ego-motion.